Summary

 Valuing Business Goodwill versus Personal Goodwill

-When selling a business, it is essential that every aspect of the business is considered.
+When business owners are selling a business, every aspect of the business must be considered.
 A business is much more than just numbers on paper, and the presence of goodwill exemplifies this.
+However, a business entity has two types of goodwill: personal and enterprise or business.
+Knowing the difference can keep you from the tax court or make a fair divorce settlement.

-While dealing with goodwill, you will come across personal goodwill vs business goodwill.
-It is important to understand the difference between the two.
-In this article, we will explore how goodwill is defined, why it is important, and the differences between personal and business goodwill.
+While dealing with goodwill, you will encounter personal goodwill and business goodwill.
+It is essential to understand the difference between the two.
+This article will explore how goodwill is defined, why it is essential, and the differences between personal goodwill and business goodwill.

 The Value in Reputation: How is Goodwill Defined in Business?

-Goodwill in business is defined as an intangible asset that is calculated and included as part of a business’s value when it is sold.
-It increases the purchase price for a business and helps to accurately reflect the true value.
-Any well-established business will have goodwill value.
+In business, the goodwill asset is an intangible asset you calculate and include as part of a business’s value when you sell it.
+It increases a business’s purchase price and helps accurately reflect the true value.
+Any well-established company will have goodwill value.
 Even many bankrupt businesses with zero earning power have goodwill.
 The name Polaroid sold for a million dollars in the bankruptcy court, and you now see Polaroid-branded televisions.

-The definition of the word goodwill is: “a friendly or helpful attitude towards other people, countries, or organizations,” as defined by Collins Dictionary.
-A business’s reputation and good name are what allows it to grow, and without maintaining positive relationships and fostering ‘goodwill,’ no successful business would be where it is today.
+The definition of goodwill is: “a friendly or helpful attitude towards other people, countries, or organizations,” as defined by Collins Dictionary.
+A business’s reputation and good name allow it to grow, and without maintaining positive relationships and fostering ‘goodwill,’ no successful business would be where it is today.

-Learn about goodwill in business valuations with our article, obtain a business valuation before you sell your business.
-Typically, the higher the cash flow, the higher the corporate goodwill valuation.
+Learn about goodwill assets in business valuations with our article, and obtain a business valuation before you sell your business.
+The higher the cash flow, the higher the corporate goodwill valuation.

 Goodwill Valuation Guide